Professional Certificate in Clinical Practice and CBT Foundations for Adults

 Course Synopsis

 The demand for evidence-based interventions to address mental health difficulties in adults has outpaced available community services.
-This workshop is designed for community workers assigned to mild and moderate mental health cases to deepen their expertise in Clinical Practice while working with adult populations.
+This workshop is designed for allied mental health practitioners assigned to mild and moderate mental health cases to deepen their expertise in Clinical Practice and Cognitive Behavioural Therapy (CBT) while working with adult populations.
 Participants will explore basic psychological theories, practice counselling skills and motivational interviewing, and discuss ethical practices in mental health.
-The training will emphasize hands-on learning through active participation in role-play exercises, discussion groups, etc. to refine their knowledge and skills in clinical practice and apply it to their respective contexts.
-This course is a foundational course for the short course titled Foundations of CBT for distressed adults.

 Learning Outcomes